Materials in OpenMC

 Understanding Materials

 Materials in OpenMC represent the physical substances in your reactor model.
-Each material needs a composition (what nuclides it contains), a density, and sometimes additional properties like temperature.
+Each material needs a composition (what nuclides it contains) and a density.
 OpenMC uses this information to calculate how neutrons interact with the material.

-The basic workflow is simple: create a material object, set its density, add nuclides or elements, and optionally specify properties like temperature or thermal scattering data.
+The basic workflow is simple: create a material object, set its density, add nuclides or elements, and optionally add thermal scattering data.
+Temperature is set on cells, not on materials.

 python